How is the fellowship structured? Is it rotational or project-based?

-All completed applications received by the deadline found under Application Checklist.
+All completed applications received by the deadline found under Application Checklist are reviewed.
 A selected group of candidates will be invited to participate in telephone interviews.
 Regardless of a candidate’s place of residence, this first round is exclusively conducted via telephone.
 Local candidates will not be invited on-site during this phase in the process.
 Candidates invited for the final round of interviews will travel to UNC or UNC REX Hospital.
 Each candidate will spend a full day meeting with the Executive Team.

 The Fellowship is designed to be flexible to meet the needs and interests of both the selected Fellow and the organization.
 The Fellowship is intended to be an educational experience for the Fellow while also giving him or her the opportunity to impact the organization with practical and meaningful project deliverables.